tirimid/tirimid.net/tirimid/medioed.md

 Try not to enter ridiculously long macros, as there is a limit on size (512 keypresses).
 Exceeding this limit will simply result in a truncated macro recording, with the end part missing.

-# Configuring and customizing medioed

-stuff will be added here eventually...